-- 3.1 The MAC is established pursuant to section 2.3 of the Market Rules.
-The MAC is a committee of industry representatives convened by the IMO: - a) to advise the IMO regarding Rule Change Proposals; - b) to advise the IMO, AEMO and System Management regarding Procedure Change Proposals; - c) to advise AEMO regarding market operation and South West interconnected system operation matters; and - d) to advise the IMO regarding matters concerning the evolution of the Market Rules. - 3.2 In accordance with clause 2.3.5 of the Market Rules, the MAC must comprise: - a) at least three and not more than four members representing Market Generators; - b) one member representing Contestable Customers; - c) at least one and not more than two members representing Network Operators, of whom one will represent Western Power ; - d) at least three and not more than four members representing Market Customers; - e) one member nominated by the Minister to represent small-use consumers; - f) one member representing System Management; - g) one member representing AEMO; - h) one member representing Synergy; and - i) a Chairperson, who must be a representative of the IMO.
+- 3.1.
+The MAC is established pursuant to clause 2.3 of the Market Rules.
+The MAC is a committee of industry representatives convened by the Rule Change Panel: - a) to advise the Rule Change Panel regarding Rule Change Proposals; - to advise the IMO, Rule Change Panel, AEMO (including in its capacity as System Management) and the Economic Regulation Authority regarding Procedure Change Proposals; and - c) to advise the Rule Change Panel regarding matters concerning the evolution of the Market Rules. - 3.2.
+In accordance with clause 2.3.5 of the Market Rules, the MAC must comprise: - a) at least three and not more than four members representing Market Generators; - b) one member representing Contestable Customers; - c) at least one and not more than two members representing Network Operators, of whom one must represent Western Power; - d) at least three and not more than four members representing Market Customers; - e) one member nominated by the Minister to represent small-use consumers; - f) one member representing System Management; - g) one member representing the AEMO; - h) one member representing Synergy; and - i) a Chairperson, who must be a person appointed by the chairperson of the Rule Change Panel.

-The Minister and the Economic Regulation Authority (ERA) may also each appoint a representative to attend MAC meetings as an observer, as outlined in clauses 2.3.6 and 2.3.7 of the Market Rules.
+The Minister and the Economic Regulation Authority may also each appoint a representative to attend MAC meetings as an observer, as outlined in clauses 2.3.6 and 2.3.7 of the Market Rules.

-- 3.3 The MAC is an advisory committee and does not vote on issues.
-The MAC may make recommendations to the IMO or AEMO if a consensus is achieved.
+- 3.3.
+The MAC is an advisory committee and does not vote on issues.
+The MAC may make recommendations to the Rule Change Panel if a consensus is achieved.
 Any recommendations made by the MAC are based on the consensus decision of members, excluding the opinion of observers.
-Observers on the MAC otherwise have full speaking rights. - 3.4 The MAC must have regard to the Wholesale Market Objectives in carrying out its functions.
+Observers on the MAC otherwise have full speaking rights. - 3.4.
+The MAC must have regard to the Wholesale Market Objectives in carrying out its functions.